This post may contain affiliate links. You pay the same and I get a small commission. /em>

-Are you looking for short, powerful activities that can significantly increase your students’ mathematical understanding, while at the same time build computational fluency?
+Number Talks are short, powerful activities that can significantly increase your students’ mathematical understanding, while at the same time build computational fluency.

-If you read our last post, Number Talks – What Are They and Why Should You Do Them, you know that Number Talks can be a powerful way to build mathematical thinking in your students.
+If you read our last post, What Are Number Talks?, you know that Number Talks can be a powerful way to build mathematical thinking in your students.
 They are highly engaging activities that provide students with the challenge of figuring out their own solutions to problems in a way that makes sense to them.
 Through number talks your students’ mathematical reasoning will grow leaps and bounds.

 Following is a lesson example to help you envision how Number Talks can be put into action in your classroom.